Key takeaways

 Obamacare subsidy calculator *

-As described in more detail below, HHS has made some adjustments to the auto-renewal process starting with the 2024 plan year.
+As described in more detail below, HHS made some adjustments to the auto-renewal process starting with the 2024 plan year.
 This will generally only be beneficial to consumers, but it’s still important to understand.
-You can see federal renewal and auto-renewal protocols here, under section (j); the new rules that took effect for 2024 are in subsection (j)(4) and the rules taking effect for 2025 are in subsection (j)(1)(v).
+You can see federal renewal and auto-renewal protocols here, under section (j); the new rules that took effect for 2024 are in subsection (j)(4) and the rules that took effect for 2025 are in subsection (j)(1)(v).

 When does auto-renewal of a health plan happen?

 For 2018 through 2021, open enrollment ended on December 15 in most states.
-That meant that in most parts of the country, people couldn’t make a different plan selection after their existing coverage was auto-renewed, unless they had a qualifying event that triggered a special enrollment period.
+That meant that in most parts of the country, people couldn’t make a different plan selection after their existing coverage was auto-renewed, unless they had a qualifying life event that triggered a special enrollment period.

-But starting with the open enrollment period for 2022 coverage, the enrollment window in most states has been extended through January 15.
+But starting with the open enrollment period for 2022 coverage, the enrollment window in most states has been extended through at least January 15.
 HHS noted that this was partly to ensure that people whose coverage is auto-renewed would still have a chance to pick a different plan if the auto-renewed plan’s benefits or pricing were to catch a person off-guard at the start of the new year.
 This could happen, for instance, if a person doesn’t closely read the renewal notices they get from the marketplace and/or their insurer in the fall.

 If I expect my subsidy to change, should I auto-renew my plan?